phadej/gists/posts/2020-12-31-draft-treat-regex-like-a-proper-language.md

 derivative' :: (Eq a, Eq b) => (a -> (Bool, b, b)) -> RE a -> RE b
 ```

-The `derivative'` of variable is simple, look what is the context:
+The `derivative'` of variable is simple, just lookup in the context:

 ```haskell
 go f (Var a) = Var (sndOf3 (f a))